leannhuang/deepstream-learning-series/1_Bring your own model to run on deepstream/README.md

 ```

 13. Copy the file you generated out to your host

+ex:
 ```
 docker cp b1318da02df7:/opt/nvidia/deepstream/deepstream-6.1/samples/configs/deepstream-app/out.mp4 out_new.mp4
 ```

-14. Scp the file to your jump server
+1. Scp the file to your jump server
+ex:
 ```
 scp leann@172.23.30.55:/home/leann/out_new.mp4 out_new.mp4
 ```